joinmarket-webui/jamdocs/docs/about.md

 We believe that, in the long run, open protocols will survive.
 Platforms, on the other hand, are run by companies and all companies eventually go bankrupt.

-The motivation behind Jam (and JoinMarket—and Bitcoin, for that matter) is to build something that doesn't go away.
+The motivation behind Jam (and Joinmarket—and Bitcoin, for that matter) is to build something that doesn't go away.

 [:octicons-arrow-right-24: Motivation][motivation]